MKLab-ITI/ugnn/README.md

-This is an experimentation framework assessing how well graph neural networks (GNN) can minimize various functions on the node domain.
+This is an experimentation framework assessing how well graph neural networks (GNN) can minimize various attributed graph functions on the node domain.

 **Author:** Emmanouil (Manios) Krasanakis <br>